farcasterxyz/docs/docs/learn/what-is-farcaster/channels.md

 ## Hosting Channels

 Anyone can create a channel host by paying a fee in Warpcast and choosing a channel name.
-The name must be under 16 characters and can only contain lowercase alphabets and numbers.
+The name must be under 16 characters and can only contain lowercase letters and numbers.
 A channel's creator is called a host and may invite other co-hosts to operate the channel.
 Hosts have special privileges like:

 1. Defining “channel norms" which everyone must agree to when joining.
 2. Pinning or hiding casts in a channel.